 Activated is the main stage you instrument manually by calling

 user.activate().
 Discovered and Signed Up are auto-detected by the browser SDK.
-Engaged and Inactive are auto-inferred from product activity.
+Engaged and Inactive are derived from tracked product activity.
 If Stripe is connected, billing statuses sync automatically; otherwise, set billing status manually with the customer billing methods.Can contacts move backward in journey stages?

 Can contacts move backward in journey stages?

-No. Contacts progress forward through Discovered, Signed Up, Activated, and Engaged.
-The one exception is the Engaged ↔ Inactive cycle: inactive contacts automatically return to Engaged when they show new activity.
+Contacts generally progress forward through Discovered, Signed Up, Activated, and Engaged.
+The only cycle is Engaged ↔ Inactive, which is driven by activity and inactivity.

 Next Steps